52North/pubopen/communities/marketing.md

 Rules of thumb for Twitter basics:
 1. First create useful content: e.g. blog, newsticker, presentation, etc.
 2. Then twitter:
- * 140 characters in a tweet: It should contain specific point from a longer piece of content, or give an idea of what to learn from content.
+ * 140 characters in a tweet: It should contain a specific point from a longer piece of content, or give an idea of what to learn from content.
  * Use shortened URLS to save characters.
 There are a number of free link shortener tools available, e.g. http://ow.ly/url/shorten-url or https://bitly.com/
  * Use keywords (#hashtags) to find topics and have your topics be found.
  * Use @usernames to reach users with similar interests to that @username’s followers.